nataz77/awesome-k8s/README.md

 - [goldilocks](https://github.com/FairwindsOps/goldilocks) is a utility that can help you identify a starting point for resource requests and limits.
 - [kubeletctl](https://github.com/cyberark/kubeletctl) A client for kubelet

+## Kubernetes workload lifecycle
+- [Admiralty](https://admiralty.io/) is a system of Kubernetes controllers that intelligently schedules workloads across clusters.
+- [Descheduler](https://github.com/kubernetes-sigs/descheduler) for Kubernetes is used to rebalance clusters by evicting pods that can potentially be scheduled on better nodes.
+- [Kured](https://github.com/weaveworks/kured) is a Kubernetes daemonset that performs safe automatic node reboots when the need to do so is indicated by the package management system of the underlying OS.
+- [Another Scheduler](https://github.com/dignajar/another-scheduler) is a Kubernetes controller that automatically starts, stops, or restarts pods from a deployment at a specified time using a cron syntax.

 ## Kubernetes tooling - chaos engineering
 - [KubeInvaders](https://github.com/lucky-sideburn/KubeInvaders): it's like Space Invaders but the aliens are pods or worker nodes.
 - [kubedoom](https://github.com/storax/kubedoom) allows you to kill pods inside your Kubernetes cluster by shooting them in Doom!